REVIEW: Baseball Superstars 2011

 - Playing My League mode when anxious is a good way to tank your character after a few bad games

 I think this is a great game for anyone to play.
-It’s anxiety friendly because the easy controls plus the amount of depth makes there always something to do.
-The only thing I ccan’t stress enough is not playing My League when you’re anxious because it’s such a steep climb getting your character better that a few games of missed hits gives your character such a drop.
-There’s still plenty of other game modes to keep anyone busy for hours or just a few minutes if need be.
+It’s anxiety friendly because the easy controls plus the amount of depth makes sure there’s always something to do.
+The thing I can’t stress enough is not playing My League when you’re anxious because it’s such a steep climb getting your character better that a few games of missed hits gives your character such a drop.
+There are still plenty of other game modes to keep anyone busy for hours or just a few minutes if need be.